 I’ve used Clarity both as an advisor and a client.
 It allowed me to meet the sales director of a premium sales CRM I’ve been using and refine important steps in our sales workflow.
 And I had a 30-minute call with a VC who introduced me to a startup network in LA that I still keep in touch with.

 Tapping into your network may reveal potential business collaborations.

 The “friends and family” circle is a starting point.
-Partners, vendors, other peers in your industry.
-Ask on Facebook, Twitter or LinkedIn when in doubt, someone may come up with a referral who can help.
+Partners, vendors, and other peers in your industry.
+Ask on Facebook, Twitter, or LinkedIn when in doubt, someone may come up with a referral who can help.

 Odds are, you can get in touch with someone who is sufficiently experienced in this field of work and is willing to work with you or refer someone they know.

 Here’s where the “top of mind” rule comes really handy.
 Some of your peers will recommend the go-to person whenever they think of a particular industry or a problem.